Background Mandated Materials

 The Western Australian curriculum for Technologies has a single creating solutions process that applies to both Design and Technologies and Digital Technologies.
 In Digital Technologies, Digital Implementation has been created as a content organiser, within Processes and production skills to ensure the specific digital content integrity related to creating solutions was maintained.

-The Languages Curriculum will be available to schools for familiarisation at the beginning of Semester 2, 2016.
+The Languages Curriculum was provided to schools for familiarisation at the beginning of Semester 2, 2016.

 - the Authority requires schools to provide one Language:

-- the study of Languages is optional in Years 9 and 10.
+- the study of languages is optional in Year 9 and 10.

 - the Authority will provide syllabuses for second language learners in six Languages: Chinese, Japanese, Indonesian, French, German and Italian